 By Liliana SAMUEL, Carlos REYES and Eitan ABRAMOVICH

-The ARA San Juan would have had enough oxygen for its crew to survive underwater in the South Atlantic for seven days since its last contact, according to officials.
-At 0730 GMT Wednesday, that time had elapsed.
+The ARA San Juan would have enough oxygen for its crew to survive underwater for seven days, if there was no hull breach, according to officials.
+At 0730 GMT Wednesday, that time will have elapsed.

-The 34-year-old German-built diesel-electric submarine that was refitted between 2007 and 2014 had flagged a breakdown and said it was diverting to the navy base at Mar del Plata, where most of the crew members live.
+The 34-year-old German-built diesel-electric submarine that was refitted between 2007 and 2014 had flagged a breakdown in its batteries and said it was diverting its route from the far south of Argentina's Atlantic waters to the navy base at Mar del Plata, where most of the crewmembers live.

 - National apprehension -

-The sub's disappearance has gripped the nation, and President Mauricio Macri visited the relatives -- who have endured days of false hopes -- and prayed with them.
+The sub's disappearance has gripped the nation, and President Mauricio Macri visited the relatives -- troubled by earlier false hopes -- and prayed with them.

-Underwater sounds detected by two Argentine search ships were determined to originate from a sea creature, not the vessel.
+Underwater sounds were determined to originate from a sea creature, not the vessel.

 Satellite signals were also determined to be false alarms.

-Argentina is leading an air-and-sea search with help from several countries including Brazil, Britain, Chile, Colombia, France, Germany, Peru, the United States and Uruguay.
+Argentina is leading an air-and-sea search with help from nine countries, including Brazil, Britain, Chile, Colombia, France, Germany, Peru, the United States and Uruguay.

-An accident aboard a Chinese sub in 2003 killed 70 crew, apparently suffocated after what Beijing termed "mechanical problems."
+There was also a Chinese sub accident in 2003 that killed 70 crew, apparently suffocated after what Beijing termed "mechanical problems."